 From time to time, the university creates games, robots and other products in the public eye.
 To make sure the university is properly credited with these innovative efforts, we have developed the endorsement statement, "created by Carnegie Mellon University."

 This statement should be used prominently on the product, closely following the product name.
-The use of the endorsement statement must be approved by legal, licensing and Marketing & Communications to make sure the association with Carnegie Mellon is appropriate and fruitful for both the product and the university.
+The use of the endorsement statement must be approved by legal, licensing and University Communications & Marketing to make sure the association with Carnegie Mellon is appropriate and fruitful for both the product and the university.

 Campus Organization Merchandise